mbzuai-oryx/CVRR-Evaluation-Suite/assets/LLM_SCORING.md

 --api_key <your-open-ai-key>
 ```

-The above command will generate LLM-based results for each evaluation dimension of CVRR-ES benchmark.
+The above command will generate LLM-based results for each evaluation dimension of the CVRR-ES benchmark.

-2) Now run the below command to aggregate indiviudal QA scores and print final results.
+2) Now run the below command to aggregate indiviudal QA scores and display final results.
 ```shell
 # LLM based evaluation
 python results_parser.py --judge_results_path <path-to-folder-obtained-from-step-1>